-Every calendar year, landowners must have eligible mortalities CWD tested until such time that three animals are tested.
+Every calendar year, landowners must have all eligible mortalities CWD tested until valid test results are obtained from three tested animals.
 An eligible mortality is a death from any cause of an exotic CWD susceptible species that is 16 months of age or older.
-This includes hunter harvested, herd culling, and natural mortalities on the premises, and animals moved directly to slaughter.
+This includes hunter harvesting, herd culling, natural mortalities on the premises, and animals moved directly to slaughter.
 The owner of the premises shall ensure that the CWD samples are properly collected and submitted for testing.
-The owner must also report to the TAHC within 30 days of receiving the test results by writing to Texas Animal Health Commission, CWD Susceptible Species Reporting, P.O.
+The owner must also report to the TAHC within 30 days of receiving the valid test results by writing to the Texas Animal Health Commission, CWD Susceptible Species Reporting, P.O.
 Box 12966, Austin, Texas 78711-2966; by fax to (512) 719-0729; or by email to CWD_reports@tahc.texas.gov.